Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Capitol building west lawn concerts: Free summer evening concerts

-Should I do a Segway tour?
+Should you do a Segway tour?

 If walking 3+ km sounds like too much, rent a scooter ($1 unlock + $0.39/min) from Lime or Bird.
 They're everywhere.